akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 ## Browse products' categories

 On the left side of the page, you will see the category panel.
 Thanks to this panel, you can easily navigate between category trees or between categories.
-It displays all categories you have access to.

 As a supplier, you can define your own category tree to easily find your products.
 The categories you define on your side won't be sent to the retailer.